 The shape and footprint

-Tourbox’s new Lite version is broadly similar to the Elite and Neo versions in that it is a similar square-ish shape with the primary dial in the center.
+Tourbox’s new Lite version is broadly similar to the Elite and Neo versions in that it has a square-ish shape with the primary dial in the center.
 The Lite has a more rounded design in comparison though, which I quite like.

 The overall size of the unit is around 11cm x 10.5cm x 4cm (incl. height of the main dial), and it weighs 329g (excl case).